bertspaan/brick-by-brick/README.md

     cd brick-by-brick
     npm install

-brick-by-brick needs a PostgreSQL database to store geotagged images.
-Make sure PostgreSQL is installed and is running.
+brick-by-brick needs a PostgreSQL database to store tasks and submissions.
 By default, the API uses the following [connection string](https://github.com/brianc/node-postgres/wiki/pg#parameters), but you can override this by setting the `DATABASE_URL` environment variable:

     export DATABASE_URL=postgres://postgres:postgres@localhost/brick-by-brick